akademsubotnik/kievairalarm_bot/README.md

 # kievairalarm_bot

+TODO: Docker build is failing on pycairo after adding additional modules for passsing on messages to private channels

 This is the code for a telegram bot that will alert when there is an air alarm in Kiev city

 The bot is available at @kievairalarm_bot